Treating Painful Intercourse During Menopause

 | Posted On Aug 07, 2017 | By: Atrius Health

-Hot flashes, weight gain, difficulty sleeping – these are all commonly discussed issues that women encounter during perimenopause and menopause.
+Hot flashes, weight gain, and difficulty sleeping – these are all commonly discussed issues that women encounter during perimenopause and menopause.
 Painful intercourse is something women may be a bit more hesitant to discuss, but it shouldn’t be because it’s a problem that many women experience during this transitional time in their life.
 The fact is, as we age, our skin collagen decreases and this can lead to less cushioning between the skin and our pelvic bones as well as a decrease in lubrication.
 Our skin also thins and is more easily irritated.
 These changes can cause discomfort with penetration and sometimes external friction during sexual relations.

 The good news is that there are several ways to help decrease pain during intercourse and improve your satisfaction: